smiirl/smiirl-custom-samples/samples/php/youtube/README.md

     - Choose the attribute you want to show:
         - `subscribers` for the number of subscribers of the channel
         - `views` for the total number of views of the channel
     - Save your settings.
+- Sit back and watch 🤩

-# Youtube api
+# What you need to know about the Youtube API
-For more details, check the youtube API documentation: https://developers.google.com/youtube/v3/docs/channels.
+For more details, check out the YouTube API documentation: https://developers.google.com/youtube/v3/docs/channels.

 ## Data accuracy
 The `total number of views` is precise to one unit.

-The `number of followers` is rounded by youtube:
+The `number of followers` is rounded by YouTube:
  - 12,345 ⇒ 12,300
  - 123,456 ⇒ 123,000
  - 1,234,456 ⇒ 1,230,000)